Jatin-parmar/E-Notes/README.md

 ## Installation

-Due to the $5 requirement for deploying this extension on the Chrome Web Store, I am unable to provide a direct installation link.
+Due to the $5 requirement for Creating Chrome Store Developer Account & deploying this extension on the Chrome Web Store, I am unable to provide a direct installation link.
 However, you can still add this extension to your Chrome browser by following these steps:

 1. Clone or download this repository to your local machine.
 2. Open Google Chrome and type `chrome://extensions` in the address bar.